kubernetes-sigs/lws/site/content/en/docs/concepts/disaggregatedset/slices/_index.md

   Replicating multi-role serving topologies with DisaggregatedSet slices.
 ---

-A **Slice** in DisaggregatedSet represents a complete, self-contained replica of the entire multi-role serving topology (e.g., a full pair of `prefill` and `decode` roles).
+A **Slice** in DisaggregatedSet (introduced in [KEP-846](https://github.com/kubernetes-sigs/lws/tree/main/keps/846-disaggregatedset-slices)) represents a complete, self-contained replica of the entire multi-role serving topology (e.g., a full pair of `prefill` and `decode` roles).

 Configured via the top-level `spec.slices` field, slices allow you to scale and duplicate an entire disaggregated inference architecture as a single declarative unit.